t-mart/wap/docs/installation.md

 !!! warning

     Installing with pip creates the possibility of conflicts with other packages.
+The [pipx method](#pipx-recommended) does not have this issue.